abhyuday-fr/Low-Level/ReinC/Readme.md

 9. Add (b2) : add the final bias b2.
 This produces the raw output scores, often called logits.
 10. Softmax : convert those logits into a probability distribution (values between 0 and 1 that sum to 1).
 11. Output probabilities : the final result: a probability for each class.

+### Backward Pass
+In this [drawio](backward_pass_flowchart.drawio) of backward pass, it is shown that this mirrors the forward pass structure but runs in reverse

+1. Output probs & labels y : you need both the prediction and the ground truth to start.
+2. Loss (Cross-Entropy) : measures how wrong the prediction was.
+3. dLogits = probs − y : the elegant shortcut: softmax + cross-entropy combine so the gradient at the output layer is just this simple subtraction.
+4. Backprop Add (b2) : branches off db2 (gradient w.r.t. bias just equals the incoming gradient, unchanged).
+5. Backprop Matmul (W2) : branches off dW2 (gradient w.r.t. weights = gradient × previous activation, transposed), and passes the gradient further back.
+6. Activation' (Z2) : multiply by the derivative of the activation function (chain rule).
+Same pattern repeats for b1 / W1 / Z1 and same pattern repeats for b0 / W0 (the first layer).
+7. Update parameters : once you have all the dW's and db's, apply gradient descent (W -= lr * dW).